nimart98/MLMusicGeneratorWebApp/README.md

 ### Getting Started

-To run the app, simply start the app.js file with node.js The app is running by default on port 3000.
+To run the app, simply start the app.js file with node.js By default the app is running on port 3000.
+It can take up to one minute to complete the creation.
+So be patient after clicking on the generate button.

 ```javascript
 app.listen(3000);